Qv2ray/qv2ray.github.io/docs/plugins/development.md

 ### Compiler Version / Options

-- For Linux and macOS, there’s no compiler limitations.
+- For Linux and macOS, there's no compiler limitations.
 - MSVC is required when compiling a plugin.
-- `-fno-sized-deallocation` Should be used when compiling the plugin, especially when “**Building plugins using Github Action**”
+- `-fno-sized-deallocation` Should be used when compiling the plugin, especially when "**Building plugins using Github Action**"

 ### Qt Version Limitations

-- It’s a Qt limit that the version which a plugin was built against should not be greater than that of the loader application (Qv2ray in this case)
+- It's a Qt limit that the version which a plugin was built against should not be greater than that of the loader application (Qv2ray in this case)
-- We suggest building plugins using `Qt 5.11.3` since it’s the oldest version Qv2ray supports.
+- We suggest building plugins using `Qt 5.11.3` since it's the oldest version Qv2ray supports.

 ### Third-party link-time and/or run-time dependencies

 - These dependencies **should** be statically linked into the plugin library, otherwise:
-  - Tell the users to download/install all dependencies’ library from wherever they can.
+  - Tell the users to download/install all dependencies' library from wherever they can.
 - **Exception: OpenSSL _SHOULD NOT_ be statically linked.**
   - Qv2ray has its own OpenSSL dependency check and will make sure a compatible OpenSSL has been installed.